 Pinhole photography produces a photograph requiring only a light-tight container with a tiny hole in one side and any photo-sensitive surface.
 Light from a scene passes through a single point and projects an inverted image on the opposite side of the box.
 The basic optical principles of the pinhole are thought to first appear in Chinese texts from the 5th century BC and were later explored by the 10th century AD, Arabian scientist Ibn al-Haytham (Alhazen) in the Book of Optics.
 In more recent history, philosophers and scientists, such as Robert Grosseteste, Roger Bacon, Gemma Frisius, and Sir David Brewster explored pinhole optics and mechanics.

-Thanks to our darkroom sponsors New York Container Terminal and J&Js Towing.
-A special thanks to Aperture Foundation.
-Alice Austen House programming is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
-We are grateful for the continued support of New York Community Trust, Richmond County Savings Foundation, The Staten Island Foundation, Lily Auchincloss Foundation, and ConEdison.
+Alice Austen House programming is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+We are grateful for the continued support of ConEd, the Lily Auchincloss Foundation, and the museum’s Board of Directors.